Julznyc12/AI-Capstone-Threat-Intelligence-Feed/prompt-logs/prompt-log-jesus-alvarez.md

 **What I learned:**
 I learned that AI tools are useful for identifying integration risks and organizing project planning, but outputs still need to be validated carefully against the real implementation.

+---

+## [2026-05-18] - Generating End-to-End Test Data

+**Context:**
+I was preparing a realistic cybersecurity threat intelligence record to test the complete workflow for Checkpoint 2 integration testing.

+**Prompt:**
+> Generate a realistic cybersecurity threat intelligence test record that can be used for end-to-end workflow testing in a threat intelligence dashboard project.

+**Result:**
+The AI generated a realistic cybersecurity news record containing:
+- threat title
+- source
+- URL
+- summary
+- timestamps
+- threat context

+The generated record was later used during end-to-end workflow validation across all four project components.

+**Evaluation:**
+The generated test data was realistic and useful for validating workflow automation and Airtable integration.

+**What I changed:**
+I adjusted some field formatting to match the Airtable schema and workflow field names used by the team.

+**What I learned:**
+I learned that AI-generated test data can accelerate integration testing and help simulate realistic production workflows.

+---

+## [2026-05-18] - Airtable Field Mapping Validation

+**Context:**
+I was reviewing Airtable field consistency between AI Core outputs and Specialist workflow inputs after identifying possible schema inconsistencies during testing.

+**Prompt:**
+> Help identify possible Airtable field mismatches between AI enrichment workflows and relevance scoring workflows.

+**Result:**
+The AI highlighted several schema areas that required additional validation, including:
+- status labels
+- IOC field naming
+- confidence score formatting
+- recommendation field mappings

+**Evaluation:**
+The output helped identify areas where naming consistency could become a future integration problem.

+**What I changed:**
+I reviewed and validated the Airtable schema manually and standardized several workflow field references.

+**What I learned:**
+I learned that maintaining consistent schema conventions is critical when multiple workflows and AI systems interact with the same database.

+---

+## [2026-05-19] - Debugging Workflow Automation

+**Context:**
+During end-to-end testing, I needed to confirm whether records written by Component 1 were automatically triggering AI Core processing.

+**Prompt:**
+> Help troubleshoot why an Airtable-triggered AI workflow may not automatically process new records during integration testing.

+**Result:**
+The AI suggested validating:
+- Airtable trigger conditions
+- status labels
+- workflow timing
+- field mappings
+- automation sequencing

+The troubleshooting process helped confirm that the ingestion-to-AI-Core handoff was functioning correctly during testing.

+**Evaluation:**
+The troubleshooting guidance was useful for validating automation behavior and workflow reliability.

+**What I changed:**
+I reviewed workflow trigger conditions and confirmed records were correctly moving into AI processing workflows.

+**What I learned:**
+I learned how important workflow orchestration and status consistency are for reliable automation.

+---

+## [2026-05-20] - Re-Running the Capstone Audit

+**Context:**
+I reran the Checkpoint 2 capstone audit after completing end-to-end testing to evaluate current project readiness and remaining integration gaps.

+**Prompt:**
+> Review the current capstone project state and generate a Checkpoint 2 readiness assessment with integration gaps, schema risks, and recommended fixes.

+**Result:**
+The AI generated an updated readiness assessment containing:
+- working components
+- validated workflow handoffs
+- schema consistency risks
+- recommended fix order
+- edge-case testing recommendations

+**Evaluation:**
+The audit helped summarize the project’s current integration state and identify remaining reliability risks before final submission.

+**What I changed:**
+I manually reviewed the generated assessment and adjusted several sections to better reflect the actual state of the workflows and automation testing.

+**What I learned:**
+I learned that AI-assisted audits are useful for organizing integration testing and identifying operational risks, but human validation is still necessary to ensure technical accuracy.